 No. With Eagle Flights we want to emphasize quality over quantity.
-Some chapters may choose to organize Eagle Flights rallies.
 However, we envision this program as a one-to-one, hands-on experience for the Eagle including extensive pre-flight, in-flight, and post-flight counseling.
 If the parent or legal guardian of a Young Eagle requests a flight during a rally, we recommend arranging a time outside of the rally to conduct an Eagle Flight.

 Who "qualifies" for an Eagle Flight?

 Any person 18 years of age or older who has expressed an interest in learning to fly.
 Adults who contact EAA about an Eagle Flight are asked some questions about their aviation interest to help us determine if they are serious about pilot certification.
 If you are contacted directly by someone in your area regarding an Eagle Flight, we encourage you to do the same.
 You may want to consider inviting them to be a part of your chapter before scheduling an Eagle Flight.